DibyajyotiParhi/Smart_Agriculture_IoT/README.md

 Components :

-1.Raspberry Pi Pico W board
+- Raspberry Pi Pico W board
-2.Relay
+- Relay
-3.12V water pump
+- 12V water pump
-4.OLED display
+- OLED display
-5.Buzzer
+- Buzzer
-6.Plastic pipe network
+- Plastic pipe network
-7.Small plastic jar for water storage
+- Small plastic jar for water storage

 Setup :

-1.Connect the components according to the provided circuit diagram.
+- Connect the components according to the provided circuit diagram.
-2.Install the necessary libraries and dependencies.
+- Install the necessary libraries and dependencies.
-3.Upload the code to the Raspberry Pi Pico W board.
+- Upload the code to the Raspberry Pi Pico W board.
-4.Download and configure the Blynk app for remote monitoring and control.
+- Download and configure the Blynk app for remote monitoring and control.

 Usage :

-1.Power on the system using a 12V DC power supply.
+- Power on the system using a 12V DC power supply.
-2.Monitor soil moisture levels on the OLED display or through the Blynk app.
+- Monitor soil moisture levels on the OLED display or through the Blynk app.
-3.Take timely action based on alerts received from the buzzer or app notifications.
+- Take timely action based on alerts received from the buzzer or app notifications.
-4.Enjoy efficient and smart crop irrigation management.
+- Enjoy efficient and smart crop irrigation management.